simonisHereHelp/mapron_booth/README.md

   - Must show that AI is here to support their work, not replace it.

+  - To build trust, program should be driven by *SMs and Assocs*, not just the Corporate.

 **3. to pave the way for Pro Accounts UO Program**

   - Pros can get real value from AI, but adoption’s been slow.